target2/submissionUI/docs/bulk.rst

 Steps for uploading metadata using bulk upload
 ==============================================

-1. Install the upload script
+1. Install the upload script.
-    currently our upload script only works with Python3, please install python3 on your system first.
-You can also use python3 from Anaconda (https://www.continuum.io/downloads).
-When you have python3 installed, run following command to install our upload script:
+    a.
+Python3 is required to run the bulk upload script.
+Please install python3 or use python3 from Anaconda (https://www.continuum.io/downloads).
+When you have python3 installed, run the following command to install the upload script and its dependencies:

     ::